-In the above example, the file is not delivered the next day and the party who expected the delivery feels cheated.
+- In the above example, imagine that the expected file is not delivered the next day and that the party who expected the delivery feels cheated.

 When either of the contracting parties perceive a breach of contract, they will inform the other, who naturally doesn’t agree, considering the original lack of clarity in the wording, or lack of traces in the case of oral agreements.